fares7elsadek/DevTalk-Web-API/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request for any improvements or bug fixes.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes,please open an issue first to discuss what you would like to change.

 ## License